 - The "CASPA application cycle" consists of the 11 months out of each year during which the CASPA application is available.
 The CASPA cycle opens in mid-April of each year, and closes in mid-March of the next year.
 In the year you plan to apply, we suggest you open a CASPA account once CASPA announces that the new application cycle has opened (i.e., mid-April).

 - Within the CASPA application cycle, each CASPA program will have its own application cycle, i.e., its own opening and closing date.
-Some programs begin accepting applications as early as mid-April, May, or June, while others open much later.
+Some programs begin accepting applications as early as mid-April, while other program application cycles occur later.
 Click HERE for more detailed information about CASPA-program application cycles and deadlines.

 - In addition, many programs have "rolling admissions" (or "early decision"), meaning they begin filling spaces as soon as the program's application cycle opens for the given year.
 For programs with rolling admissions, we recommend that you submit your completed application toward the beginning of their application cycle.
 Applying late during rolling admissions can greatly decrease your chances of being admitted to some programs.
 In fact, we recommend you set the opening of your earliest rolling admissions cycle as your own soft application deadline.
 It is also true that the timing of your applications depends on other variables, such as how much time you need to prepare for and take the GRE, allowing yourself enough time to compose an excellent personal essay, and so on.
 Therefore, you have to plan your application according to what is most advantageous and necessary within your circumstances.

-- For programs that do not have rolling admissions - i.e., ones that do not fill spaces until after the program's application deadline - you should still turn in all application materials several weeks before the deadline if at all possible, just in case there are mistakes, oversights, or other delays.
+- For programs that do not have rolling admissions - i.e., ones that do not fill spaces until after the program's application deadline - turn in all application materials several weeks before the deadline to allow time for processing, and in case there are mistakes, oversights, or other delays.

-- CASPA suggests you allow 5 weeks for them to process your application and submit it to schools.
-Optimally, this would mean submitting your CASPA application about 5 weeks before you need your programs to have it.
-Remember that we suggest you set the opening of your earliest rolling admissions cycles.
+- The central application service suggests you allow 4 weeks for them to process your application and transmit it to your programs.
+Optimally, this would mean submitting your CAS application 4 weeks before the most competitive period of your earliest rolling admissions cycles.
 In other words, you want your applications processed before the competition really heats up during rolling admissions.

-- Note that CASPA purges all non-submitted applications from their database in mid-March (i.e., applications of people who began to fill it out, but then for one reason or another chose not to complete the application process).
+- Note that CASPA purges all non-submitted applications from their database in mid-March (i.e., applications of people who began to fill it out but did not end up applying).
 CASPA does retain certain portions of submitted applications in case the applicant plans to re-apply if not admitted to a program.

 Note: Be aware of financial aid deadlines, which can arrive during or shortly after your application period!